bozeklab/histo-miner/README.md

 2. Update the following paths in `histo_miner_pipeline.yml`:
   - `tissue_analyser_output`, folder containing the tissue analyser output JSONs with correct naming (see next point)
   - `featarray_folder`, folder to the feature matrix output
 3. Ensure to have "no_response" or "response" caracters in the name of the training json files (depending on the file class).
-For instance 'sample_1_response_analysed.json'.
+For instance `sample_1_response_analysed.json`.
-4. Choose a feature selection method from `scripts/cross_validation/`.
-We recommand running `featsel_mrmr_std_crossval_samesplits.py`
-5. To generate the combined feature matrix and class vectors, run:
+4. To generate the combined feature matrix and class vectors, run:
    ```bash
    conda activate histo-miner-env
    python scripts/usecase1_collect_features_consistently.py
    ```
-6. Update `histo_miner_pipeline.yml` config:
+5. Update `histo_miner_pipeline.yml` config:
    - `classification_evaluation`, path to folder to output cross-validation evaluation
    - `eval_folder`, name of the folder
    Optionally update `classification.yml` for custom parameters.
-7. Run the selected feature selection
+6. Choose a feature selection method from `scripts/cross_validation/`.
+We recommand running `featsel_mrmr_std_crossval_samesplits.py`.
+Run the selected feature method.
-8. Update the following parameters in `classification.yml` config:
+7. Update the following parameters in `classification.yml` config:
    - `predefined_feature_selection` must be set to **False**
    - `feature_selection_file', path to the feature selection numpy file generated in 7.
    - `folders.save_trained_model`, folder to save the model
    - `names.trained_model, name choosen for the model Importantly update`histo_miner_pipeline.yml` config:
    - `nbr_keptfeat` to the new number of kept features (see infofiles generated in 7. if needed)
-9. Run:
+8. Run:
    ```bash
    python scripts/training/training_classifier.py
    ```
-10. Update the following parameters in `classification.yml` config:
+9. Update the following parameters in `classification.yml` config:
    - `inference_input`, path to the folder containing WSI to classify
-11. Run:
+10. Run:
    ```bash
    python scripts/usecase2_classification_inference.py
    conda deactivate